ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/snappy/compression.md

 ## Run lzbench with snappy and zstd

-To benchmark the standalone performance of `snappy` with `lzbench`, using one of the files(`dickens`) from the Silesia corpus data set we installed run the following command:
+To benchmark the stand-alone performance of `snappy` with `lzbench`, using one of the files(`dickens`) from the Silesia corpus data set we installed run the following command:

 ```bash { cwd="lzbench" }
 ./lzbench -esnappy ../silesia/dickens
 ```

-To benchmark the standalone performance of `zstd` with `lzbench`, using one of the files(`dickens`) from the Silesia corpus data set we installed run the following command:
+To benchmark the stand-alone performance of `zstd` with `lzbench`, using one of the files(`dickens`) from the Silesia corpus data set we installed run the following command:

 ```bash { cwd="lzbench" }
 ./lzbench -ezstd ../silesia/dickens